 Granny Alston died suddenly in October 1985.He was a legend within the Nomads Cricket Club and others.
 His memory is always toasted with Sydney Caulfield at formal Nomads events.
-Fortunately shortly before Granny’s death James D Coldham Secretary of the Cricket Society and Cricket Writer interviewed him and compiled this exhaustive story of his cricket prowess which was published in Club Cricketer Magazine February and March editions 1986.
+Fortunately shortly before Granny’s death James D Coldham Editor of the Cricket Society Journal and Cricket Writer interviewed him and compiled this exhaustive story of his cricket prowess which was published in Club Cricketer Magazine February and March editions 1986.

 ‘Why write about me?’ asks Hallam Newton Egerton Alston modestly, ‘I was never anything special.
 I just carried on much longer than most’.
 The truth is that Hallam – alias ‘ Granny’, of which more anon – has been for sixty years an outstanding type of club cricketer, the salt of the game, only just below the highest level, but one without whom no reputable eleven could be considered complete.
 Physically and mentally having the air of a younger man, he remains remarkably fit with a facility for total, warm-hearted recall of matches, weather and – most importantly – people.